For a more indepth look at the themes and story of The Turn of the Screw, read articles from the program, or on our blog.

 Scene 4: The Bedroom

 The Governess tells Miles that she has written the letter and begins questioning him gently about what happened in the past.
 Miles does not answer.
 Quint calls to him.
 The child shrieks.

 Scene 5: Quint

 Urged by Quint, Miles takes the letter the Governess has written.

 Watched by the Governess, Miles plays the piano.
 Mrs. Grose falls asleep, and Flora slips away.
 The Governess takes Mrs. Grose to find the child, leaving Miles behind.
 She thinks that Miles has distracted her on purpose and is already with Quint, beyond their saving.

 The Governess and Mrs. Grose find Flora by the lake.
 Even though the Governess sees Miss Jessel, Mrs. Grose claims she herself cannot.
 Flora cries that she also sees nothing and that she hates the Governess.
 When Flora leaves with the housekeeper, Miss Jessel disappears.
 The Governess despairs that Flora is lost.

 Scene 8: Miles

 After a night spent listening to Flora raving in her sleep, Mrs. Grose decides that she must take the child away from Bly.
 The Governess is left alone with Miles, who eventually admits that he took the letter.
-When the Governess asks who made him take it, Peter Quint warns Miles not to betray them.
+When the Governess asks who made him take it, Quint warns Miles not to betray them.
 The Governess demands a response from Miles.
 The boy, distraught, eventually gives her the answer for which she has been waiting.